Vector queries

 where [1, 2] - lambda = [11, 12]

-If the equation has no solution, the query will have no result:
+If the equation has no solution, the query will have no result, for example:

 select lambda